 15 Must owners of PII offer individuals any degree of choice or control over the use of their information?
 In which circumstances?

-Belgian data protection law includes a number of rights aimed at enabling data subjects to exercise choice and control over the use of their PII.
+Belgian data protection law includes several rights aimed at enabling data subjects to exercise choice and control over the use of their PII.
 In particular, data subjects are entitled to: